fixm-ccb/fixm-user-manual-4.3.0-testing/docs/ats-message-to-fixm-mapping/translating-ffice-fixm-messages-to-ats-messages.md

 Notes:

--   For ICAO flight level type `F`, the ICAO and FIXM values are the same (though the ICAO value is a whole number while the FIXM value is a floating point number).
+-   For ICAO flight level type `F`, the ICAO and FIXM values are the same.

--   For ICAO flight level type `S`, the ICAO and FIXM values are the same (though the ICAO value is a whole number while the FIXM value is a floating point number).
+-   For ICAO flight level type `S`, the ICAO and FIXM values are the same.

 -   For ICAO altitude type `A`, multiply by 100 when converting to FIXM.